juvu/DayTrade-SwingTrade/TradingTechniques.md

 ### Resistance
 * Consistant resistance
 	* Stock moving with consistent resistance
-	* over 500k+
+	* Over 500k+
 	* Trading in some small range
-	* Once there's a huge gap up, it's likely the price will go towards the range since
+	* Once there's a huge gap up, it's likely the price will go towards the previous range since
 		* Long term share holder would be willing sell
 		* People shorting into morning spike
 		* Can calculate the bag holders by the consistent resistant level's volume